pragmaticmind/junidecode/README.md

-JUnidecode - A Unicode to ASCII Java Library
+JUnidecode - A Unicode to Latin-1 / ISO-8859-1 Java Library
 ============================================

+> This library is a small adaptation from the [original library](https://github.com/gcardone/junidecode) by Giuseppe Cardone, which is a java port from [Text::Unidecode](http://search.cpan.org/~sburke/Text-Unidecode-0.04/lib/Text/Unidecode.pm).
+This library provides a sensible mapping for all utf-8 strings to strings that contain only Latin-1 / ISO-8859-1 characters.

-> If you already know what is Unicode and you are sure that you know that you want to convert it to 7-bit ASCII and of the downside that it has, you can skip the chit-chat and jump to [JUnidecode description](#junidecode) or [download section](#download).
+> If you already know what is Unicode and you are sure that you know that you want to convert it to Latin-1 and of the downside that it has, you can skip the chit-chat and jump to [JUnidecode description](#junidecode) or [download section](#download).

 > This page contains Unicode characters.
 If the font that you are using doesn't contain all the characters you may get a garbled output.
 In this case try to install and use a font with a good Unicode support like DejaVu.